agentlans/KneeArrower/README.md

 # Find the cutoff point.
 # By default, it's the point at which the first derivative is half of maximum along the curve.
 findCutoff(x, y)

+# For more information on the options, view the help file for findCutoff
+?findCutoff
 ```
 ## Author
 Alan Tseng